 - Places available: 30 EU + 4 non-EU

 The Study Offer as an Arena

 During the first semester, you do a project starting off from a given local and provincial context.
 The aim is to create a shared basis for team/group work preparing you for more complex projects, to stimulate inspiration, and to facilitate your landing in unibz and the environs of Bozen-Bolzano.
-It is also an opportunity to meet the diverse network of students, teachers and external partners.
+It is also an opportunity to meet the diverse network of students, teachers, and external partners.

 In the second semester, you develop an autonomous project, in teams or individually, together with external partners you choose.
 Throughout the course of studies, you will select courses from the areas 'Observe, Analyse & Apply' and 'Make & Intervene'.
-The former provide you with theoretical foundations, critical thinking and methods from the social and economic sciences.
+The former provides you with theoretical foundations, critical thinking, and methods from the social and economic sciences.
 Through the latter, you will learn how to use tools and techniques for your creative work as a designer.

 Experienced designers, with various specializations, will support you with the development of your project along two lines: object-space-services and communication-interaction-services.
 The course in Design Research supports your project development and teaches basic approaches and methods of the field.
 All other courses you choose can contribute to the development of your project, too.
 If you want to extend your study plan further, you can choose courses from other faculties.